Videos of people eating massive amounts of food in front of a camera, known as

 started in South Korea.
 The word “mukbang” is a combination of the Korean words meaning “to

-Youtube creators such as Stephanie Soo and Nikocado Avocado have been known for their mukbang videos.
-These creators film themselves eating large amounts of foods such as fried chicken, cheesy foods, and other greasy appetizing foods that appeal to the audience.
-Many viewers watch such videos to satisfy their cravings for such junk foods, while other viewers watch mukbangs as a way to feel less lonely.
+Youtube creators such as Stephanie Soo and Nikocado Avocado are known for their mukbang videos.
+These creators film themselves eating large amounts of foods such as fried chicken, cheesy foods, and other greasy foods that appeal to the audience.
+Many viewers watch such videos to satisfy their cravings for such junk foods, while other viewers watch mukbangs to feel less lonely.

-Another eating trend on Youtube these days is food ASMR (autonomous sensory meridian response).
+Another eating trend on YouTube these days is food ASMR (autonomous sensory meridian response).
 Many people feel that the eating sounds that are amplified by a close microphone cause a soothing or tingling sensation.
-Foods such as mochi, aloe vera, and honeycomb appeal to many ASMR views because of the crunching, crackling sounds they make when eaten.
-While mukbang creators tend to talk in their videos, ASMR creators don’t talk in order
+Foods such as mochi, aloe vera, and honeycomb appeal to ASMR views because of the crunching, crackling sounds they make when eaten.
+While mukbang creators tend to talk in their videos, ASMR creators are silent in order

 to focus only on the audio of the eating.